korridor/laravel-model-validation-rules/readme.md

 [![TravisCI](https://img.shields.io/travis/korridor/laravel-model-validation-rules?style=flat-square)](https://travis-ci.org/korridor/laravel-model-validation-rules)
 [![StyleCI](https://styleci.io/repos/208495858/shield)](https://styleci.io/repos/208495858)

-This package is an alternative to the Laravel built-in validation rules `exist` and `unique`.
+This package is an alternative to the Laravel built-in validation rules `exists` and `unique`.
-This has the following advantages:

- - It uses existing models instead of directly querying the database.
+It uses Eloquent models instead of directly querying the database.

+**Advantages**
- - The rule can be easily extended with the Eloquent builder.
+ - The rule can be easily extended with the Eloquent builder. (scopes etc.)
- - Softdeletes are working
+ - Softdeletes are working out of the box.
+ - Logic implemented into the models work in the validation as well. (multi tenancy system, etc.)

 ## Installation